barrysteyn/node-scrypt/Readme.md

 The *three tweakable* inputs mentioned above are as follows (quoting from Scrypt's author Colin Percival):

-**maxtime**
->maxtime will instruct scrypt to spend at most maxtime seconds computing the derived encryption key from the password; [If using scrypt] for encryption, this value will determine how secure the encrypted data is, while for decryption this value is used as an upper limit (if scrypt detects that it would take too long to decrypt the data, it will exit with an error message).

-**maxmemfrac**
->maxmemfrac instructs scrypt to use at most the specified fraction of the available RAM for computing the derived encryption key.
-For encryption, increasing this value might increase the security of the encrypted data, depending on the maxtime value; for decryption, this value is used as an upper limit and may cause scrypt to exit with an error.

-**maxmem**
->maxmem instructs scrypt to use at most the specified number of bytes of RAM when computing the derived encryption key.

-**A Note On How Memory Is Calculated**: `maxmem` is often defaulted to `0`.
-This does not mean that `0` RAM is used.
-Instead, memory used is calculated like so (quote from Colin Percival):

-> the system [will use] the amount of RAM which [is] specified [as the] fraction of the available RAM, but no more than maxmem, and no less than 1MiB

-Therefore at the very least, 1MiB of ram will be used.

-###The Three Tweakable Inputs
-<u>**Note**: This is a very important section to understand</u>.
-The three tweakable inputs mentioned above are actually just *human understandable* inputs into a translation function that produces the inputs required for the internal scrypt cryptographic function.
-These inputs (as defined in the [scrypt paper](http://www.tarsnap.com/scrypt/scrypt.pdf)) are as follows:

-1. **N** - general work factor, iteration count.
-2. **r** - blocksize in use for underlying hash; fine-tunes the relative memory-cost.
-3. **p** - parallelization factor; fine-tunes the relative cpu-cost.

 Values for *maxtime*, *maxmemfrac* and *maxmem* are translated into the above values, which are then fed to the Scrypt function.
 The translation function also takes into account the CPU and Memory capabilities of a machine.
 Therefore values of *N*, *r* and *p* may differ for different machines that have different specs.